Cassiano-Schmeiske/Prediction_Sales_Rossmann_Stores/README.md

 This repository contains the solution for a Kaggle competition problem: https://www.kaggle.com/c/rossmann-store-sales

+The following project studies a Kaggle use case to predict sales volume for Rossman drug store.

+Rossmann operates over 3,000 drug stores in 7 European countries.
+Currently, Rossmann store managers are tasked with predicting their daily sales for up to six weeks in advance.
+Store sales are influenced by many factors, including promotions, competition, school and state holidays, seasonality, and locality.
+With thousands of individual managers predicting sales based on their unique circumstances, the accuracy of results can be quite varied.

+An overview of the training set shows that there are ~1,000,000 rows and 17 columns (1 date, 3 character and 13 numeric), ranging from 2013 till 2015.

 ----------------------------
 This project was developed during the course ds_em_production' - By Meigarom Lopes, "Data Science Community".